borisdev/resume/resume.md

 ### Data Scientist / Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

-Legal departments of big companies to use SimpleLegal software to manage bills from their vendor law firms.
-The situation before I arrived was that their new language AI feature for flagging suspicious invoice lines was was stuck because of bad performance.
+SimpleLegal software is a tool for legal departments of big companies to manage bills from their vendor law firms.
+Their new language AI feature for flagging suspicious invoice lines was was stuck because of bad performance.
 My job was to increase AI performance.
 The actions I took resulted in the company launching their first AI feature, with positive feedback from customers and the sales team, as well as an AI Excellence Award.